Diocese of Honolulu: 1892 to 1941

 The next vicar apostolic of the Hawaiian Islands was Libert Boeynaems, who took office in 1903.
 With the establishment of Naval Station Pearl Harbor in 1900, Fort Shafter in 1907, and Schofield Barracks in 1908, Boeynaems started ministering to many Catholics in the US Armed Forces.
 To assist Boeynaems, Stephen Alencastre was appointed coadjutor vicar apostolic in 1924.

 After Boeynaems died in 1926, Alencastre became the next vicar apostolic.
 He oversaw the renovation of the Cathedral Basilica of Our Lady of Peace, modernizing it in time for the centennial celebration of the Catholic Church in Hawaii in 1927.
+That same year, the Sisters of St. Francis opened St. Francis Hospital in Honolulu.
+It is today St. Francis Health Care System of Hawaii.
 Alencastre died in 1940.